-Jenni Lightowlers is the Dean of Deakin Law School.
+Jenni Lightowlers was appointed as the Dean of Deakin Law School in 2017.
 Jenni is considered one of Australia's leading advisors to universities (both in Australia and the South Pacific) and has a deep understanding of the university and higher education sectors, particularly in respect of compliance and research commercialisation opportunities.
-Prior to her appointment as Dean, Jenni was a Deputy Chancellor of Deakin University and is a Vice Chancellor's Distinguished Fellow.
-Prior to taking up the role of Acting Dean, Jenni also chaired the University Legislation Committee and was a Member of the Advisory Committee to the Law School.
+Prior to her appointment as Dean, Jenni was a Deputy Chancellor of Deakin University.
+She is a Vice Chancellor's Distinguished Fellow and a member of the Council's Legislation Committee.

-Her expertise also extends to Government, having drafted, evaluated and structured legislation for Australian governments prepared Ministerial briefing and policy papers and provided advice on multilateral treaties in the Pacific Region.
+Her expertise also extends to Government, having drafted, evaluated and structured legislation for Australian governments, prepared Ministerial briefing and policy papers and provided advice on multilateral treaties in the Pacific Region.
 In 2020 she was appointed as Chief Commissioner to the University of the South Pacific to support its improved governance agenda.

 - Member, Australian Institute of Company Directors.